mfowlewebs/cloudflare-ddos-enable/README.md

 This is a set of two tools for updating the 'proxied' setting for CloudFlare DNS records.

-# Bugs

-At present, programs do not self-terminate on completion.
-They will hang indefinitely after work completes.
-Apologies.

 # Use

 ## Credentials